mvolkmann/Cuis-Smalltalk-WebClientPlus/README.md

 ![Screenshot](https://mvolkmann.github.io/blog/assets/Cuis-Smalltalk-WebClientPlus-demo.png)

-For a non-trival example, see the `DogWebServer` class which implements endpoints for all the CRUD operations for managing a collection of dog descriptions.
+For a non-trival example, see the `DogWebServer` class which implements endpoints for all the CRUD operations needed to manage a collection of dog descriptions.